romxai/workflow-automation/workflow_app_prd.md

 2. **Analysis Agent Development:**

+   - StrategyAgent – Analyzes the user's problem statement and designs the workflow.
+It identifies the necessary AI agents, defines their roles, and outlines the tasks they need to perform.
    - Integrate an AI model (e.g., Gemini API) to parse the user’s problem.
    - Generate a dynamic blueprint outlining the required AI agents (e.g., Email Classifier, Response Generator).